nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

 #This test needs to pass in order for sktime to run
 ```

-## 4. Run sktime algorithms on the light curves

-We choose to use [sktime](https://www.sktime.net/en/stable/index.html) algorithms beacuse it is a library of many algorithms specifically tailored to time series datasets.
-It is based on the sklearn library so syntax is familiar to many users.

-Types of classifiers are listed [here](https://www.sktime.net/en/stable/api_reference/classification.html).

-This notebook will invert the actual workflow and show you a single example of the algorithm which best fits the data and has the most accurate classifier.
-Then it will show how to write a for loop over a bunch of classifiers before narrowing it down to the most accurate.

 ```{code-cell} ipython3
 #what is the list of all possible classifiers that work with multivariate data
 #all_tags(estimator_types = 'classifier')